My name is Danielle. Wife, mother, and Postpartum doula. Here, I am going to

 My first pregnancy went the exact opposite of what I thought pregnancy

 would be like.
-Turns out that pregnancy, at least for me, is not magical.
+Turns out that pregnancy, at least for me, was not magical.

 I was sick for most of my pregnancy.
 I lost weight.
-I was diagnosed with intrauterine growth restriction.
+At the end of my pregnancy I was diagnosed with intrauterine growth restriction.
 This led to early induction, and a very sick baby.

 My second birth was so empowering; it was opposite of my first.
 I had a large amount of anxiety going into my second pregnancy.
 Thankfully I had my own birth doula to help me along the way.
 Her knowledge of pregnancy and the birthing process calmed my anxiety and gave me confidence that things were going to go well.
 My birth went fantastic.
 No complications this time around.
 I can’t imagine my birthing experience without my doula being by my side.

 Transitioning into motherhood with my first child was hard but becoming a mother of two may have been even harder.
 I juggled my way through the first month.
-I still had sleep anxiety after my daughter was born, and I couldn’t “sleep” when the baby slept.
-Sleep deprivation can be a huge factor in postpartum depression.
+I had sleep anxiety after my daughter was born, and I couldn’t “sleep” when the baby slept.
+Later I learned that sleep deprivation can be a huge factor in postpartum depression.
 I couldn't

 nap because I had a 3-year-old running around.
 My toddler was jealous and going through his own transition into becoming a big brother.
 Things were chaotic.

 In spite of the long days, I thought I was doing so well.
 Breastfeeding was going well and my daughter was healthy, but lack of sleep caught up to me.
 My lack of patience with both children caught up to me.
 I look back at this time and see myself curled up in a ball crying on the floor.
 I had no help.
+No village.
 I was alone.
-All I ever wanted in life was to be a mom.
-The universe laughed in my face.

 I had no idea that there was such thing as a “postpartum doula”.
-If I knew, I think I would have made the investment.
+If I knew, I would have made the investment.

 You’re probably thinking “why would I hire a postpartum doula?”